Above all stay safe, be prepared and respect your and your clients health and well being.

 Standard Procedure You Must Do For Every Client

-- Provide a hand sanitising/hand-washing station for customers before they enter the business premises;
+- Provide a hand sanitising/hand-washing facilities for yourself and customers;

 - Sanitise/wash hands after handling cash;

 - Encourage contactless payment where possible.

 - Disinfect common areas before and after use including after serving each customer;